List of Neighbours characters introduced in 1997: Ben Atkins

-Ben Atkins (previously Christopher Wilkinson), played by Brett Cousins, made his first screen appearance on 9 April 1997.
+Ben Atkins (previously Christopher Wilkinson), played by Brett Cousins, made his first appearance on 9 April 1997.
 Cousins previously appeared in the show in a small guest role.
 He was surprised when he learned that he had won the role of Ben, saying "I could hardly believe it when they rang and said I had the part."
 A Daily Record reporter commented on Ben's arrival, saying "the girls at number 30 are bowled over by their new flatmate, Ben Atkins ... but he is harbouring a secret which has something to do with Ruth."
 It later emerged that Ben was actually Ruth Wilkinson's (Ailsa Piper) son.
 She had given birth to him when she was just 16 and kept it to herself.
 Ben's arrival won an AFI Award and Piper said the episode was "beautifully written", allowing her and Cousins to feed the characters and not just the plot.